MahyarMoez/odoo19-custom-addons/user_email_subscription/README.md

 3. Update the Apps list.
 4. Install **User Email Subscription**.

-## Demo idea
+## Usage

-1. Mark a normal mail template as User Subscription Possible.
+1. Mark a regular mail template as **User Subscription Possible**.
-2. Open an internal user and opt out.
+2. Open an internal user and opt out of the template from the **Notifications** tab.
-3. Show the opt-out relation.
-4. Send the template through the supported Odoo flow.
+3. Send the template through a supported Odoo flow.
+The email will be sent or filtered based on the user's subscription status.
-5. Demonstrate that the opted-out user is excluded.
-6. Re-subscribe using the Smart Button/bulk action.
-7. Repeat the send.
+4. For administrators, use the **Smart Button** or **bulk action** to resubscribe users.

 ## Scope

 Only `res.users` is supported.
-Portal users, partners, mailing lists, scheduling, snooze, external integrations, performance tuning and full automated test coverage are outside the mustercase scope.
+Portal users, partners, mailing lists, scheduling, snooze, external integrations, performance tuning and full automated test coverage are outside the scope.